Investing Fees could cost you your early retirement!

 These two fees are generally expressed in percentages.
 For instance, if you have an issuance fee of 0.2% and a redemption fee of 0.3%, you will pay 2 CHF to buy 1000 CHF of shares and pay 3 CHF to sell 1000 CHF of shares.

-Many people believe that these fees are less critical since they are only paid once.
+Many believe these fees are less critical since they are only paid once.
 This fee indeed has less impact than the management fees.
 However, they can have a significant impact.

 What is essential to know is that there are many funds without any issuance and redemption fees!
 It means that you can avoid this fee entirely!
 So, there is no reason to pay an issuance and redemption fee.

-Secondly, even a 0.1% fee will weigh you down in the long-term.
+Secondly, even a 0.1% fee will weigh you down long-term.
 If you invest 10’000 CHF right now and you directly lose 10 CHF, this means your investment is in negative territory directly.
 And the issuance fee will also take a cut of your returns.
-If you sell after ten years and you doubled your investments, you do not want to give away even 0.2% of this!
+If you sell after ten years and double your investments, you do not want to give away even 0.2% of this!

 The great news is: if you invest in ETFs, there are no such things as redemption and issuance fees!
-And some good mutual funds like Vanguard’s do not have such fees either.
+And some good mutual funds like Vanguard do not have such fees either.

 So, you should only choose ETFs or mutual funds with no issuance and redemption fee.
 And when you are presented with an investment, make sure to check these fees.

-In 2021, there is no reason to pay for issuance and redemption fees
+In 2023, there is no reason to pay issuance and redemption fees

 Transaction fees

-When you invest in the stock market, you will need to use a broker to do so.
-And broker will introduce an entirely new set of fees: the transaction fees.
+When you invest in the stock market, you must use a broker.
+And broker will introduce a new set of fees: the transaction fees.

 Every time you do a transaction on the stock market, you will pay some fees.
-You will generally pay the same transaction costs when you buy and when you sell.
+You will generally pay the same transaction costs when you buy and sell.

 The differences between brokers can be huge.
 You can easily find brokers ten times more expensive than others when you invest.
 For instance, buying 100 shares of Novartis will cost you 5 CHF with Interactive Brokers and 40 CHF with Migros.